ConstantinAlin/JSF-Beginners-Guide/README.md

 ### JSF Beginners Guide
 Collection of JSF applications for JSF page authors.
-More info & resources on [JSF Beginner's Guide] (https://jsf-beginners-guide.zeef.com/constantin.marian.alin) on ZEEF.
+More info & resources on <a href="https://jsf-beginners-guide.zeef.com/constantin.marian.alin" target="_blank">JSF Beginner's Guide</a> on ZEEF.